-We estimate six causal relationships based on the nonlinear function given in equation (1): the relationship between inputs (labor, capital) and output (GDP), GDP and energy demand, energy demand and carbon emissions, productivity and employment, productivity and carbon energy share, and capital growth and productivity.
+We estimate six causal relationships based on the nonlinear function given in Equations (BL1-2, BR1-4, LO1-2, PR1-3, and YE1-2): the relationship between inputs (labor, capital) and output (GDP), GDP and energy demand, energy demand and carbon emissions, productivity and employment, productivity and carbon energy share, and capital growth and productivity.
 We assume a nonlinear relationship between the components of each causal relationship, and we use nonlinear regression techniques to account for this nonlinearity.
 Compared with traditional linear regression, which assumes linearity of causality, nonlinear regression has more flexibility to capture various forms of nonlinear relationships between factors, like in the equations: BL1-2, BR1-4, LO1-2, PR1-3, and YE1-2.
 Table 3 shows estimates for the coefficients of the functions that make up the dynamic system.